 Ahead of proper recording, Matt and Nick spent time on Lake Pend Oreille in northern Idaho hashing out the band’s collected ideas.
 Soon after, the band holed up in a cabin outside of Joshua Tree to finish writing the second album, 29 Palms.

-A Glorious Field For Sawmills is the first studio track Honest Iago has released since 2009, and the first single off of 29 Palms, recorded and produced by Nick Tipp (The Black Keys, Frightened Rabbit, HEALTH).
+A Glorious Field For Sawmills, the first studio track Honest Iago released since 2009, and the first single off of 29 Palms, recorded and produced by Nick Tipp (The Black Keys, Frightened Rabbit, HEALTH), premiered in October on All Things Go, and was followed in spring with more singles ahead of a July 27 record release.
 With members now spanning the entire west coast of the US, much more music, travels, and tales are on the way.